Sarah627/Java_miniatures/README.md

 <details>
 <summary><H3><strong>5.Methods</strong></H3></summary>

+### 5.Methods

 In this chapter you are about learning the first step towards the abstraction.

 We already mentioned before on a successive chapter that methods are used to define reusable code.

 Now we are going to delve deeper in Methods concepts in java context, the following are the point's I'm going to discuss:

   1. Method definition.
   2. Method Invocation
-3. Void vs Value-Returning methods
-4. Pass by Value
+  3. Pass by Value
-5. Modularizing Code
+  4. Modularizing Code
-6. Overloading
+  5. Overloading
-7. Scope
+  6. Scope
-8. Method abstraction
+  7. Method abstraction

 #### 1. Method Definition: